numenta/nupic.core-legacy/external/windows64/README.md

 | yaml-cpp-0.3.0 | https://code.google.com/p/yaml-cpp/ | yaml-cpp-0.3.0.tar.gz |
 | zlib-1.2.8 | http://www.zlib.net/ | zlib-1.2.8.tar.gz |

-Extract them into $NUPIC_CORE/external/win32/build
+Extract them into %NUPIC_CORE%/external/win32/build

-.gitignore contains a rule to make any directory called build/ be ignored by Git.
+%NUPIC_CORE%/.gitignore contains a rule that makes any directory called build/ to be ignored by Git.

 Next, perform some housekeeping tasks on the Apr directories by renaming them.
 This is an expected step for the Apr build system.